URI-CSC/212-fall-2020/assignments/homework-1/readme.md

 ### Image file format

-Each image is encoded as a matrix of pixel values.
-Internally you can represent an image either as a bidimensional array, or as an unidimensional array and design your algorithms properly.
-When loading or saving files, each image file must be a `text file` where pixels values are separated by a single whitespace, and organized in `n` rows and `m` columns (the image dimensions).
+Each image is encoded as a matrix of pixel values where each pixel value is a grayscale intensity, basically an integer ranging from 0 to 255.
+Lets call this format as the `img` format and use the extension `.img` for such files.
+Within your program, you can represent an image either as a bidimensional array, or as an unidimensional array and design your algorithms properly.
+When loading or saving images, each `img` file must be a `text file` where pixels values are separated by a single whitespace, and organized in `n` rows and `m` columns (the image dimensions).
 For example, here is one file with 10 rows and 8 columns.
+We prepared a few conversion scripts that can help you test your program with real-world examples, please refer to [this document](./examples).
 ```
 121 24 149 1 173 251 10 38
 97 137 153 92 40 93 9 149